 I’d be firing on all cylinders in my calling, so the likelihood of complete failure seemed remote.
 And even if I did fail, if push had really come to shove, I could have always returned to the finance industry.

-What about the fear of feeling like a fool?
+What about the fear of being a fool?
 Well, I was making a well-thought-out decision, not a rash one.
 Plus, I respected people who invest their life in things they believe in.
-So, even if the going was tough at first, I’d probably feel proud of myself, not foolish, for pursuing my dream of helping people.
+So, even if the going was tough at first, I’d probably feel proud of myself, not foolish, for pursuing my dream of helping people, I figured.